kleabr-gleach/soft-ware-engneering/README.md

 # soft-ware-engneering
-this is the codes of software engneer by omar ashraf
+this is the codes of software engneer by omar ashraf for rst students